Yamamoto shuts down Yankees, Freeman homers again as Dodgers win 4-2 for 2-0 World Series lead

 AP Baseball Writer

-Tommy Edman and Teoscar Hernández also went deep for the Dodgers, who watched superstar slugger Shohei Ohtani walk off the field with a partially dislocated left shoulder at the end of the seventh inning.
+“We’re going to get some tests at some point tonight, tomorrow, and then we’ll know more in the next couple days,” manager Dave Roberts said.
+“The strength was great.
+The range of motion good.
+So we’re encouraged.”

-After the Yankees closed to 4-2 on Giancarlo Stanton’s RBI single in the ninth against Blake Treinen, Alex Vesia relieved with the bases loaded and retired pinch-hitter Jose Trevino on a first-pitch flyout for the save.
+Tommy Edman and Teoscar Hernández also went deep off starter Carlos Rodón, who tied a Yankees World Series record by allowing three home runs.

-“I was really looking forward to this game,” he said through a translator, “and I’m glad that we had a great ending.”
+New York was held to one hit before the ninth, when the Yankees closed to 4-2 on Giancarlo Stanton’s one-out RBI single against Blake Treinen.
+Anthony Volpe struck out with the bases loaded, and Alex Vesia came in to retire pinch-hitter Jose Trevino on a first-pitch flyout for his first postseason save.

-Soto also singled off the wall in the ninth and scored on Stanton’s one-out hit off the third-base bag.
-Jazz Chisholm Jr. singled and Anthony Rizzo was hit by a pitch, loading the bases.
-Treinen then struck out Anthony Volpe before Vesia completed a four-hitter.
+“Thinking back to my front yard at my house, that’s what we would envision,” Vesia said.

 Game 3 is Monday night at Yankee Stadium.
 Forty-five of 56 teams holding 2-0 World Series leads have gone on to win the title.